schooloftechies/phochennai/posts/understanding-what-is-bone-warrow-disease-and-its-impact-on-health.md

 ---
 title: "Understanding What is Bone Marrow Disease and Its Impact on Health"
-image: "/img/artical/single-articles/Understanding-What is Bone-Marrow Disease-and Its-Impact-on Health.png"
+image: "/img/artical/single-articles/Understanding What is Bone Marrow Disease and Its Impact on Health.jpg"
-mobile: "/img/artical/mobile-articles/5-breakthroughs-transforming-pediatric-leukemia-treatment-in-2025.png"
+mobile: "/img/artical/single-articles/Understanding What is Bone Marrow Disease and Its Impact on Health.jpg"
 singleImage: "/img/artical/single-articles/Understanding-What is Bone-Marrow Disease-and Its-Impact-on Health.png"
-MobileSingleImage: "/img/artical/mobile-single-articles/5-breakthroughs-transforming-pediatric-leukemia-treatment-in-2025.png"
+MobileSingleImage: "/img/artical/single-articles/Understanding What is Bone Marrow Disease and Its Impact on Health.jpg"
 author: PHO Team
 date: "16-05-2025"
 ---